Blitman Scholarship to Promote Diversity in Engineering

 Applicant must be a high school senior who:

-A) Is a member of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, or Native American,
+A) Is a member of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, Native American, or Pacific Islander.

 B) Has been accepted into an ABET-accredited engineering program at a four-year college or university, and